Ryan-ED/auth-app/README.md

-# Into To Authentication Without Passport.js
+# Inro To Authentication Without Passport.js
-> Using NodeJS and Express
+> Using Node and Express

-This app shows a barebones skeleton of what is needed for basic authentication in your Node app.
-Made without using [Passport](http://www.passportjs.org/) or any other authentication framework / library.
+This app shows a barebones skeleton of what is needed for basic authentication in your Node app. *Made without using* [Passport](http://www.passportjs.org/) or any other authentication framework / library.

 ### NOT RECCOMENDED
 This app is used *strictly for practice / learning purposes* and to gain insight into the lower level workings of authentication within [NodeJS](https://nodejs.org/en/).
 It is very unsecure to write your own code for handling user authentication. **Stick with a library written by SECURITY EXPERTS!**